concordion/concordion-website/_includes/instrumenting.md

 #loopVar : expression
 ~~~

-where expression returns an Iterable object with a predictable iteration order, (e.g. a List, LinkedHashSet or a TreeSet).
-And #loopVar provides access to the current object during iteration and allows the assert-equals method to check its value.
+where `expression` returns an Iterable object with a predictable iteration order, (e.g. {% if java %}a List, LinkedHashSet or a TreeSet{% elsif csharp %}a collection extending ICollection{% endif %}), and `#loopVar` provides access to the current object during iteration and allows the assert-equals method to check its value.

 {% if supports_2_0 %}By default, the{% else %}The{% endif %} order of the items in the table being verified must match the iteration order of the items returned by the expression.
 You may need to sort the items to ensure they are in a known and consistent order.
 In our example, we are using alphabetical order ("george" before "ringo").